Modern Literal Version

-The Modern Literal Version (MLV) is a Modern English translation of the New Testament of the Bible, originally translated in 1987, and updated regularly since then.
+The Modern Literal Version (MLV) is a Modern English translation of the Old and New Testaments of the Bible, originally translated in 1987, and updated regularly since then.

 Translation approach

 The Modern Literal Version translators' goal was to create an extremely literal and accurate translation of the Majority Greek Text while still using Modern English.
-Although wordy and choppy in many verses, the MLV claims to be readable by any English speaking teenager.
+The MLV claims to be at a 7th grade reading level, making it readable by most people.

-The approach used in translation was to render the same Greek word into as few different English words as possible and to do likewise with the English word: using it for only one Greek word.
+The approach used in translation was to render the same Greek word into as few different English words as possible.
 The 1200 or so Greek compound words in the New Testament were rendered as if they had been split when possible.
-In 2012, a comparison chart was made showing Greek words and then showing how those words are translated in the MLV, King James Version, and New American Standard Bibles.
+In 2012, a comparison chart was made showing Greek words and then showing how those words are translated in the Modern Literal Version, King James Version, New King James Version, New American Standard Bible, and English Standard Version.

 The translators of the Modern Literal Version sought to be as literal as possible, and to keep any paraphrasing to a bare minimum.
 Any commentary that was deemed absolutely necessary was included in the "Appendix."
 The translators expressly stated "With any form of paraphrasing, someone's opinion becomes your Word of God!"

 History

 Started originally in 1987 on two IBM clone 8086 and 80286 computers, this is one of the first computerized translations of the New Testament.
 Without the power of the computer to keep track of Greek and English word renderings, this mathematical like approach would have been almost impossible.

 In 1998, the beta edition of the Modern Literal Version was placed online for readers to read.
 Some websites mistakenly state that it was first "published" on the internet in 2000.
 Unlike most modern translations, the MLV is (and has been) open for anyone who wants to suggest revisions in the wording used in this translation.

 In 2012, a religious website offered a fully searchable online version of the Modern Literal Version.

 In April 2012, the "Pre-Release" edition of the MLV was made available to the public.

 The decision was made, at the beginning of 2013, to release annual updates to the MLV as needed in order to improve grammar or to improve any translation choices.

+In recent years, the MLV has reached over 1 million proof readers, with many scholars contributing, making it a trustworthy bible translation for many people.